Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

     </tbody>
 </table>

-> *All Clouds are Public, Fairfax, Mooncake, BlackForest and air-gapped clouds.
+> *All Clouds are Public, Fairfax, Mooncake and air-gapped clouds.

-> **Non-public clouds are Fairfax, Mooncake, BlackForest and air-gapped clouds.
+> **Non-public clouds are Fairfax, Mooncake and air-gapped clouds.

-For any given monitor window (1, 2, 4, 8, 12 and 24 hours) the following three conditions must be met to fire an alert.
+For any given monitor window (1, 2, 4, 8, 12 and 24 hours) per Portal domain name and safe deployment stage the following three conditions must be met to fire an alert.
 1. total user count >= Min Total User Count
 2. affected user percentage >= Min Affected User Percentage
 3. affected user count >= 3 for 1, 2, 4, 8, 12-hour period and >=4 for 24-hour period